Open-LinaOS-Foundation/LinaOS/Documentation/networking/decnet.rst

 9. Legal Info
 =============

-The Linux DECnet project team have placed their code under the GPL.
+The LinaOS DECnet project team have placed their code under the GPL.
 The software is provided "as is" and without warranty express or implied.
 DECnet is a trademark of Compaq.
 This software is not a product of Compaq.
 We acknowledge the help of people at Compaq in providing extra